 As a child, my primary interest was science fiction: later I moved onto superheroes and action movies.
 Most of my work falls somewhere in the area of crime, thriller, action, SF, or psychological horror.
 Mostly I write about ordinary people being tested to the limit by extraordinary situations, with a bit of humour and some nerdy in-jokes.

 I’ve also written about fifty published short stories, co-written a radio play with Ruth Jones, and wrote a novel, Falling, which was long-listed for Welsh Book Of The Year 2004, and which you can still get as an e-book –

-My agent is Rochelle Stevens, at Rochelle Stevens & Co., (London).
+My agent is Cynthia Okoye at Curtis Brown (London).

-When I’m not sat at my laptop thinking up new ways to blow stuff up, I can be found hiking across the hills of Gwynedd, or drinking tea and eating cake.
+When I’m not sat at my laptop thinking up new ways to blow stuff up, I can be found hiking across hills, gardening, or drinking tea and eating cake.